Glider (sailplane): Launch and flight

 The two most common methods of launching sailplanes are by aerotow and by winch.
 When aerotowed, the sailplane is towed behind a powered aircraft using a rope about 60 m long.
 The sailplane pilot releases the rope after reaching the desired altitude.
 However, the rope can be released by the towplane also in case of emergency.
 Winch launching uses a powerful stationary engine located on the ground at the far end of the launch area.
-The sailplane is attached to one end of 800 to 1200 m of cable and the winch rapidly winds it in.
+The sailplane is attached to one end of 800 to 1200 m of cable, and the winch rapidly winds it in.
 The sailplane can gain about 900 to 3000 ft of height with a winch launch, depending on the headwind.
 Less often, automobiles are used to pull sailplanes into the air, either by pulling them directly or through the use of a reverse pulley in a similar manner to the winch launch.
-Elastic ropes (known as bungees) are occasionally used at some sites to launch gliders from slopes, if there is sufficient wind blowing up the hill.
+Elastic ropes (known as bungees) are occasionally used at some sites to launch gliders from slopes if there is sufficient wind blowing up the hill.
 Bungee launching was the predominant method of launching early gliders.
-Some modern gliders can self-launch with the use of retractable engines and/or propellers, which can also be used to sustain flight once airborne (see motor glider).
+Some modern gliders can self-launch by using retractable engines or just retractable propellers (see motor glider).
+These engines can use internal combustion or battery power.

 Once launched, gliders try to gain height using thermals, ridge lift, lee waves or convergence zones and can remain airborne for hours.
 This is known as "soaring".
 By finding lift sufficiently often, experienced pilots fly cross-country, often on pre-declared tasks of hundreds of kilometers, usually back to the original launch site.
 Cross-country flying and aerobatics are the two forms of competitive gliding.
 For information about the forces in gliding flight, see lift-to-drag ratio.

 Glide slope control

 Pilots need some form of control over the glide slope to land the glider.
 In powered aircraft, this is done by reducing engine thrust.
-In gliders, other methods are used to either reduce the lift generated by the wing, increase the drag of the entire glider, or both.
+In gliders the drag of the glider must be increased.
+Parasitic drag can be increased by use of airbrakes.
+On the other hand, lift-induced drag can be increased by use of spoilers.
+These reduce lift generated near the spoilers; they also cause the pilot to increase the angle of attack so the rest of the wing generates more lift to compensate.
 Glide slope is the distance traveled for each unit of height lost.
 In a steady wings-level glide with no wind, glide slope is the same as the lift/drag ratio (L/D) of the glider, called "L-over-D".
-Reducing lift from the wings and/or increasing drag will reduce the L/D allowing the glider to descend at a steeper angle with no increase in airspeed.
+Increasing drag will reduce the L/D, allowing the glider to descend at a steeper angle with no increase in airspeed.
 Simply pointing the nose downwards only converts altitude into a higher airspeed with a minimal initial reduction in total energy.
-Gliders, because of their long low wings, create a high ground effect which can significantly increase the glide angle and make it difficult to bring the glider to Earth in a short distance.
+Gliders, because of their long low wings, create a high ground effect, which can significantly increase the glide angle and make it difficult to bring the glider to Earth in a short distance.